Count Felix Sumarokov-Elston: Early life

-Count Felix was born as the third of seven children to Felix and Elena Sumarokov-Elston, and named after his father.
+Count Felix was born as the third of seven children to Count Felix Sumarokov-Elston and his wife, Countess Elena Sumarokova, and was named after his father.
 His godmother was Dolly de Ficquelmont.
 His father had been an illegitimate child of questionable birth.
-A popular theory, repeated by the family itself, was that Felix Elston's father was Frederick William IV, King of Prussia.
+A popular theory, repeated by the family itself, was that the father of Felix Elston was Frederick William IV, King of Prussia.
 It was also claimed that the name "Elston" was derived from "elle s'étonne" (she is surprised), a supposed reaction of his birth mother.

-Only a month before his birth, Felix' father had obtained special permission to add his father-in-law's surname Sumarokov to his own, as his father-in-law had no sons.
-Felix was raised with his brothers Sergei (1853–1881) and Paul (1855–1938) in preparation for a military career.
+Only a month before the birth of Count Felix, special permission had been obtained by Felix Elston to add his father-in-law's surname (Sumarokov) to his own, as his father-in-law had no sons.
+Count Felix was raised with his brothers Sergei (1853–1881) and Paul (1855–1938) in preparation for a military career.
 He studied at the Page Corps and passed his final exams in 1876.
 After serving in Odessa for three years, he was promoted to the Chevalier Guard Regiment.